 Test First With Small Batch Sends

-Before you order marketing materials and designs, we recommend that you first test these materials with a small mail-out batch first.
-This allows you to see what resonates with your audience as well as how the direct mail marketing can be improved upon and optimized.
-This is a chance to make sure it works before you commit any funding and resources.
-As an added bonus, this can help keep things more environmentally friendly and sustainable, as you won’t be producing and sending materials en masse.
+This is a chance to make sure it works before you commit the majority of your funding and resources.
+As an added bonus, it can help keep things more environmentally friendly and sustainable, as you won’t be producing and sending potentially ineffective marketing materials in large quantities.

 Automate With A Sending Platform